artssci/app-deployment/README.md

+> [!NOTE]
+> Electron is an open-source framework that lets you build desktop applications using familiar web technologies like JavaScript, HTML, and CSS.
+Normally, creating apps for Windows, macOS, and Linux requires different programming languages and tools for each platform—for example, C# with .NET for Windows, Swift or Objective-C for macOS, and C++ or Python for cross-platform development.
+However, Electron simplifies this process by combining the Chromium browser engine and Node.js runtime, allowing you to build cross-platform apps from a single codebase.

 This guide will help you package a Vue.js project using Electron Forge.
 This guide works for students using VS Code's terminal on both Windows and macOS.

 ## Prerequisites